skip to main content

 Materials needed:

-Each of the 3 artworks have materials that students will have to pick up from Le Claire in S-00 by appointment before June 4th OR students can acquire the materials for themselves.
+Students can acquire the materials for themselves, or reach out to Ms. Ulloa at mulloa@seq.org.
 If you wish, students can easily acquire the art materials online or "pick-up" at retailers such as Michaels Arts & Crafts.
 The materials for the 3 artworks are:

 Paper - art drawing paper (for all 3 drawings), with a smooth surface, size 18-inches by 12-inches